-1.1 To provide an update on Neighbourhood Policing.
+1.1 For information.
+To provide an update on Neighborhood Policing.

-2.1 Over the last year, with reducing Police resources, many Police Officers were moved from neighbourhoods to tackle demand and reduce risk within our community.
-With the introduction of a new Chief Constable and his clear direction to provide Neighbourhood Policing and the recent officer recruitment, the number of Neighbourhood Officers are to increase to support the Integrated Hartlepool Community Safety Team.
+- 2.1 Over the last year, with reducing Police resources, many Police Officers were moved from neighborhoods to tackle demand and reduce risk within our community.
+With the introduction of a new Chief Constable and his clear direction to provide Neighbourhood Policing and the recent officer recruitment, the number of Neighbourhood officers are to increase to support the Integrated Hartlepool Community Safety Team. - 2.2 The Community Safety Team will focus on vulnerability, problem solving and reducing risk and in doing so reduce crime, anti-social behavior and engage with the community.